MEET

 There are many different types of species of scale insects, but generally when we refer to “Scale” in the houseplant community we are referring to a hard bodied, immobile insect that sucks plant sap (either armored scales or soft scales).
 In their juvenile stage, the scale insects are nearly microscopic and mobile, and they travel the plant looking for a spot to settle.
 Once they find it, they build a hard-covered waxy coating around themselves (which protects them from predators) and affix themselves to feed.
 The eggs are laid underneath this dome and, once they mature, they stream out to roam and feed on the plant and start the cycle over again.
 Similar to mealybugs, the adult males of the scale insects are winged.

 This hard covering is a very effective protection against both synthetic pesticide and natural enemies, and all of the hard-bodied adults you can find should be removed manually.
+They are easy to remove and should pop off like candle wax.

 Scale Damage